tarun-nagpal-github/gatsby-blog/content/blog/what-are-solid-principles.md

 ---
 title: What are SOLID Principles
-description: 'Developing a robust and scalable application is the ultimalte goal of a programmer.
-In order to achive this with best possible way we need SOLID Principals.
-There provide a elegent way to write code.'
+description: 'Developing a robust and scalable application is the ultimate goal of a programmer.
+In order to achieve this in the best possible way, we need SOLID Principals.
+There provide a smarter and efficient way to write code.'
 date: '2018-08-04T08:06:46.769Z'
 categories: []
 keywords: []